michaelrsweet/cups-flutter/README.md

 CUPS Plugin for Flutter
 =======================

-This plugin provides access to some CUPS 3.x APIs and tools, specifically:
+This plugin provides access to some CUPS 3.x APIs and tools from Flutter,
+specifically:

 - DNS-SD discovery
 - `ipptool`